SCOPE OF THIS CHAPTER

 - Parents may have a drug or mental health worker, or may need referring to one.

 The manager in consultation with the social worker should decide which children should be considered in the assessment.
+For all initial single assessments, every child that resides in the home, should be included.
 This can include siblings and half-siblings, any other children who live in the household or who are regular visitors to the household.
-The rationale for any children not to be included will be clearly recorded in case notes.
+The rationale for any children not to be included in subsequent assessments will be clearly recorded in case notes.

 2.2 Reasons and Understanding about your Assessment